tanushree-dataanalytics/MMM_DataStory/README.md

 ### What is the decay parameter?
 A number between 0 and 1 that controls how quickly the advertising effect fades:

-Decay = 0 → effect disappears instantly, nothing carries over Decay = 1 → effect never fades (unrealistic)
+Decay = 0 ; effect disappears instantly, nothing carries over Decay = 1 ; effect never fades (unrealistic)
-Decay = 0.5 → each week, 50% of last week's effect remains
+Decay = 0.5 ; each week, 50% of last week's effect remains

 ### How were the decay values chosen?
 Set based on industry convention and domain knowledge, which is standard practice when no prior model runs exist to calibrate from:
-ChannelDecayReasoningTV0.6TV builds brand memory over weeks — long carry-overRadio0.3Medium carry-over, more immediate than TVPaid Search0.1Almost entirely immediate, you click or you don't
+Channel DecayReasoning TV = 0.6, TV builds brand memory over weeks, long carry-over.
+Radio = 0.3, Medium carry-over, more immediate than TV.
+Paid Search = 0., 1Almost entirely immediate, you click or you don't
 ### What does geometric adstock look like in practice?
 If €1,000 is spent on TV in week 1 and nothing after:
 Week 1:  1000